Adroiti/docs-for-code-review-tools/RuboCop/Style-FrozenStringLiteralComment.md

 ## Description

-This cop is designed to help upgrade to Ruby 3.0.
+This rule is designed to help upgrade to Ruby 3.0.
 It will add the comment `# frozen_string_literal: true` to the top of files to enable frozen string literals.
 Frozen string literals will be default in Ruby 3.0.
 The comment will be added below a shebang and encoding